timholds/font-familiarity/README.md

-[ X ] Write 5  tests that correspond to the 5 main files that create the data, train, and do the frontend [ X ] Disable wandb when im running the unit tests, unless needed [ ] TODO make sure the test command args in the readme correspond to the ones in teste2e
+[ X ] Write 5  tests that correspond to the 5 main files that create the data, train, and do the frontend [ X ] Disable wandb when im running the unit tests, unless needed [ ] TODO make sure the test command args in the readme correspond to the ones in teste2e [ ] TODO add test time fixed dataset visualizations so we can concretely see how the model is predicting
-# Test workflow
-Same as the regular workflow but intended to be used as an endtoend test.
-It creates a tiny dataset, preprocesses the dataset, trains a model for an epoch, creates class embeddings, and runs the frontend.
-We aren't expecting the model to actually perform well, but everything else should be working.
-Namely, the

-Note: All these commands should be run from the root of font-familiarity.
-The file `test_e2e.py` runs all of these commands in sequence.
-- `python data_generation/create_font_images.py --text_file data_generation/lorem_ipsum.txt --font_file data_generation/fonts_test.txt --output_dir test-data/font-images --samples_per_class 10 --image_resolution 128 --port 5100 --font_size 35 --line_height 1.5`
-- `python data_generation/prep_train_test_data.py --input_image_dir test-data/font-images --output_dir test-data/font-dataset-npz --test_size .1`
-- `python ml/train.py --data_dir "test-data/font-dataset-npz" --epochs 30 --batch_size 64 --learning_rate .001 --weight_decay .01 --embedding_dim 256 --resolution 64 --initial_channels 16`
-- `python create_embeddings.py --model_path fontCNN_BS64-ED128-IC16.pt --data_dir test-data/font-dataset-npz --output_path class_embeddings_512.npy`
-- `python frontend_app.py --model_path fontCNN_BS64-ED128-IC16.pt --data_dir test-data/font-dataset-npz --embedding_file class_embeddings.npy --port 8080`

-### Example file structure
-- test-data
-    - font-images
-        - abeeze
-            - image0000.jpg
-            - ...
-            - image0010.jpg
-        - ...
-        - archivo narrow
-            - image0000.jpg
-            - ...
-            - image0010.jpg
-    - font-images-npz
-        - label_mapping.npy ~1kb
-        - train.npz - few MB
-        - test.npz ~500kb
-        - fontCNN_BS64-ED128-IC16.pt ~5mb
-        - class_embeddings.test ~25kb

-    -

-# Workflow

-## Data generation
-TODO retest data generation with the font_size and line_height args
-- generate data: `python data_generation/create_font_images.py --text_file data_generation/lorem_ipsum.txt --font_file data_generation/full_fonts_list.txt --output_dir data/font-images --samples_per_class 100 --image_resolution 128 --port 5100 --font_size 35 --line_height 1.5`
-TODO output_dir = input_image_dir = "data/font-images"
-- prep data: `python data_generation/prep_train_test_data.py --input_image_dir data/font-images --output_dir data/font-dataset-npz --test_size .1`

-## Train Model and Generate Embeddings
-TODO output_dir = data_dir = data/font-dataset-npz
-- train: `python ml/train.py --data_dir data/font-dataset-npz --epochs 30 --batch_size 64 --learning_rate 0.0001 --weight_decay 0.01 --embedding_dim 128 --resolution 64 --initial_channels 16`

-- once you have a trained model, create embeddings: `python create_embeddings.py --model_path fontCNN_BS64-ED512-IC16.pt --data_dir data/font-dataset-npz --output_path class_embeddings_512.npy`
-TODO model_path = model_path = 'fontCNN_BS64-ED512-IC16.pt'
-data_dir = data_dir = 'data/font-dataset-npz'

-## Frontend
-TODO make sure I shouldn't be passing a different embeddings file
-- launch frontend `python frontend_app.py --model_path fontCNN_BS64-ED512-IC16.pt --data_dir data/font-dataset-npz --embedding_file class_embeddings.npy --port 8080`

-Note: when running the frontend, the model pt passed in needs to have an embedding dimension that matches the class embeddings.
-The model file has the embedding dimension in the name.
-For example, fontCNN_BS64-ED512-IC16.pt has an embedding dimension of 512.

-TODO add test time fixed dataset visualizations so we can concretely see how the model is predicting

-TODO create some test scripts to create a few images per class, train 1 epoch and save the model, load the model and do inference
+[ X ] create some test scripts to create a few images per class, train 1 epoch and save the model, load the model and do inference
 - need a way to pass around class embedding file names